What Is Bankroll Management Sports Betting? The System That Protects Your Money in 2026 | GOAT Sports Bets

 Bankroll management is the practice of setting aside a specific amount of money for sports betting and only risking a small, predetermined percentage on each individual bet.
 That's it.
 Nothing complicated.

 Your bankroll is the total capital you've allocated exclusively for betting.
 Not rent money.
 Not savings.
 Money you can afford to lose without affecting your life.
-For me, that started at $500 in June 2020 when I committed to treating this seriously.
+Based on publicly available information, this concept started gaining traction among professional bettors in the mid-2010s as a foundational practice.

 The management part is where most people fail.
 It's the rules you create around how much you risk per bet, how you adjust for confidence levels, and how you protect yourself during inevitable cold streaks.